GIS Web Services for the FEMA National Flood Hazard Layer (NFHL)

 The "Scalehint" item in the Capabilities file for the Web Map Service encodes the scale range for a layer.

-less accurately than are the National Flood Hazard Layer data.
+LOMR-Fs.
+The LOMA are positioned less accurately than are the NFHL data.

 Layers in the public NFHL GIS services: